-2.3.3 Vermilion River Regional Alliance (VRRA)
+2.2.3 Vermilion River Regional Alliance (VRRA)

-The Village and the County, and other member municipalities, participate of this regional information-gathering and idea-sharing organization.
+The Village and the County, and other member municipalities, participate in this regional information-gathering and idea-sharing organization.

-2.3.4 Planning & Development Services
+2.2.4 Planning & Development Services

-The commitment to develop further the ongoing collaboration between the municipalities, including other partner Villages, was ratified by the adoption of an Agreement to Working Together (Agreement) in June 2018, which guided the process for the development of this plan and framework and was formalized with the adoption of the Intermunicipal Development Plans (IDPs) and Intermunicipal Collaboration Frameworks (ICFs) between the municipalities.
-Furthermore, in September 2018, the municipalities adopted the Terms of Reference for the Agreement.
+The commitment to develop further the ongoing collaboration between the municipalities, including other partner Villages, was ratified by the adoption of an Agreement to Working Together (Agreement) in June 2018, which guided the process for the development of this plan and framework, which is formalized with the adoption of the Intermunicipal Development Plans (IDPs) and Intermunicipal Collaboration Framework Agreements (ICFs) developed between the municipalities.
+Furthermore, the municipalities adopted in September 2018 the Terms of Reference for the Agreement.
 The Terms of Reference outline the structure, functions, and operations of the Intermunicipal Liaison Committee, in accordance with the provisions and procedures under the Agreement to Work Together, pursuant to the recommendations and requirements under the Act and regulations.